cjyuan/cyf-notes/ITP-JS4-PR-comments.md

 ---

 Instead of deleting the table rows one by one, can you think of a more efficient way to remove all rows (except the `<th>...</th>`) in the table?

 ---

 Does `book.check == true` mean "Read" or "Not yet read"?

 ---
 - Lines 18-21:
-  - Using descriptive and consistent suffixes for DOM elements (like El, Input, Btn, Form, etc.) can significantly improves code readability and maintainability.
+  Using descriptive and consistent suffixes (like El, Input, Btn, Form, etc.) for variables that store DOM elements can improve code readability and maintainability.

 - Lines 82, 102:
   - Are the values assigned to these `id` attributes unique?